Ponte Vecchio

-In contemporary times, despite being closed to vehicular traffic, the bridge is crossed by a considerable pedestrian flow generated both by the notoriety of the place itself and by the fact that it connects places of high tourist interest on the two banks of the river: piazza del Duomo, piazza della Signoria on one side with the area of Palazzo Pitti and Santo Spirito in the Oltrarno.
+In contemporary times, despite being closed to vehicular traffic, the bridge is crossed by a considerable pedestrian flow generated both by its fame and by the fact that it connects places of high tourist interest on the two banks of the river: Piazza del Duomo, Piazza della Signoria on one side with the area of Palazzo Pitti and Santo Spirito in the Oltrarno.

-The bridge appears in the list drawn up in 1901 by the General Directorate of Antiquities and Fine Arts, as a monumental building to be considered national artistic heritage.
+The bridge appears in the list drawn up in 1901 by the General Directorate of Antiquities and Fine Arts, as a monumental building to be considered having national artistic heritage.

 History and construction

 The bridge spans the Arno at its narrowest point where it is believed that a bridge was first built in Roman times, when the via Cassia crossed the river at this point.
 The Roman piers were of stone, the superstructure of wood.
 The bridge first appears in a document of 996 and was destroyed by a flood in 1117 and reconstructed in stone.
 In 1218 the Ponte alla Carraia, a wooden structure, was established nearby which led to it being referred to as "Ponte Nuovo" relative to the older (Vecchio) structure.
 It was swept away again in 1333 except for two of its central piers, as noted by Giovanni Villani in his Nuova Cronica.
 It was rebuilt in 1345.

+This location marks one of the earliest crossings of the Arno in Florence, possibly originating from Roman times or even before.
+Although floods have repeatedly damaged it, the current bridge has stood since approximately 1339-1345.
+For many years, the only older bridge in the city was the Rubaconte bridge, built nearly a century earlier.
+But after significant 19th-century modifications to that structure and its destruction in 1944, the Ponte Vecchio claimed its title as the oldest bridge in Florence.

 Giorgio Vasari recorded the traditional view of his day that attributed its design to Taddeo Gaddi— besides Giotto one of the few artistic names of the trecento still recalled two hundred years later.
-Modern historians present Neri di Fioravanti as a possible candidate as builder.
+Modern historians present Neri di Fioravanti as a possible candidate as the builder.

 Sheltered in a little loggia at the central opening of the bridge is a weathered dedication stone, which once read Nel trentatrè dopo il mille-trecento, il ponte cadde, per diluvio dell' acque: poi dieci anni, come al Comun piacque, rifatto fu con questo adornamento.
 The Torre dei Mannelli was built at the southeast corner of the bridge to defend it.